-Notes to the Separate Financial Statements As at and for the year ended December 31, 2020 (With comparative figures as at and for the year ended December 31, 2019) (In the notes, all amounts are shown in Philippine Peso unless otherwise stated)
+Notes to the Separate Financial Statements As at and for the years ended December 31, 2021 and 2020 (In the notes, all amounts are shown in Philippine Peso unless otherwise stated)

 Note 1 - Corporate information

 1.1 Business information

 Metro Global Holdings Corporation (the "Company") was incorporated as San Jose Oil Company, Inc. on September 17, 1954 and was listed on the Philippine Stock Exchange (PSE) on May 4, 1964 as an oil exploration company and was reorganized in 1996 into a corporate vehicle that will pursue infrastructure-related investments and was renamed Fil-Estate Corporation.
 On September 9, 2004, the Philippines Securities and Exchange Commission (SEC) approved the extension of the Company's corporate life for another 50 years or until 2054.